junxit/us-congress-bills-115/metadata.md

 - 2018-06-26 — Senate amendment agreed to: Amendment SA 3212 agreed to in Senate by Unanimous Consent.
 - 2018-06-26 — Senate amendment proposed (on the floor): Amendment SA 3212 proposed by Senator Daines for Senator Schatz.(consideration: CR S4457; text: CR S4457)
 - 2018-06-26 — Senate amendment submitted
+- 2018-06-27 — Message on Senate action sent to the House.
+- 2018-06-27 — Received in the House.
+- 2018-06-27 — Referred to the Committee on Transportation and Infrastructure, and in addition to the Committee on Homeland Security, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2018-06-27 — Referred to the Committee on Transportation and Infrastructure, and in addition to the Committee on Homeland Security, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.